vanessa-king/pole-tracking-script/README.md

 	4. An “Old Pole Data” file that has sorted the raw data and includes only the tracks manually chosen as old.
 	5. A “New Pole Data” file that has sorted the raw data and includes only the tracks manually chosen as new.
 	6. A “Pole Distance Data” file that has the distance between your two poles
-	7. A “Pole Symmetry Index” file that has the symmetry index of GFP on each pole over time.

 Overview of what each script does: